Residential Safety Inspection Program

-Environmental, Health and Safety Department staff conduct a two phase monitoring program of residential inspections to promote a fire safe living environment.
-These inspections are mandated by the Maine State Fire Marshall.
-Inspections are conducted in all on-campus, College-owned student residences.
+Bates Environmental, Health and Safety Department staff conduct a two phase proactive inspection program of residential spaces to promote a safe living environment.
+Inspections are conducted in all on-campus, college-owned student residences.

 Phase 1 – Monthly documented inspections of common areas.
 These inspections are necessary to ensure that hallways, stairwells, kitchens and other common areas are clear of obstructions and unsafe conditions.